FDio/csit/docs/report/introduction/general_notes.rst

    Testpmd/L3FWD application runs in host user-mode.
 TRex is used as a traffic generator.

+#. **Honeycomb Performance** - Honeycomb performance tests are executed in
+   physical FD.io testbeds, focusing on the performance of Honeycomb management and programming functionality of VPP.
+Tests cover a range of CRUD operations executed against VPP.

-#. **VPP Functional Tests** - VPP functional tests are executed in virtual
+#. **VPP Functional** - VPP functional tests are executed in virtual
    FD.io testbeds focusing on VPP packet processing functionality, including network data plane and in -line control plane.
 Tests cover vNIC-to-vNIC vNIC-to-VM-to-vNIC forwarding topologies.
 Scapy is used as a traffic generator.

-#. **Honeycomb Functional Tests** - Honeycomb functional tests are executed in
+#. **Honeycomb Functional** - Honeycomb functional tests are executed in
    virtual FD.io testbeds, focusing on Honeycomb management and programming functionality of VPP.
 Tests cover a range of CRUD operations executed against VPP.

-#. **Honeycomb Performance Tests** - Honeycomb performance tests are executed in
-   physical FD.io testbeds, focusing on the performance of Honeycomb management and programming functionality of VPP.
-Tests cover a range of CRUD operations executed against VPP.

-#. **NSH_SFC Functional Tests** - NSH_SFC functional tests are executed in
+#. **NSH_SFC Functional** - NSH_SFC functional tests are executed in
    virtual FD.io testbeds focusing on NSH_SFC of VPP.
 Tests cover a range of CRUD operations executed against VPP.